nexmo-community/aws-comprehend/README.md

 Edit `.env` file,<br/>
 set the 3 first parameters with their respective values retrieved from your AWS account,<br/>
-set the `PORT` value where http connections will be established.
+set the `PORT` value where sentiment analysis requests will be received.

 Install dependencies once:
 ```bash